-While you can get a better experience by using Keep and Inbox together, it’s also possible to turn your emails into to-do list items.
+While you can get a better experience by using Keep and Gmail together, it’s also possible to turn your emails into to-do list items.

 So, to sum it up, you can create reminders in different ways, and then process them accordingly: